How do you find low competition keywords with high traffic?

 In a previous article, I explained why Google doesn’t index your website and how to fix that.
 I recommend you to check it out.

 In fact, Google provides all webmasters an URL inspection tool to see the current index status of a page and get Google indexed.
 Learn more.

-Here’s a proof of how I got Google indexed one of my posts under two minutes.
+Here’s proof of how I got Google indexed one of my posts in under two minutes.

 #2: Market your blog post

-The quickest way to get eyeballs to your article is though marketing.
+The quickest way to get eyeballs to your article is through marketing.

 Here are a few ways to market your blog for more exposure, citations, and backlinks.

 Social media marketing is probably the most popular method of driving instant traffic to a website.